Police-Data-Accessibility-Project/data-source-identification/README.md

-This is a multi-language repo containing scripts or tools for identifying Data Sources by their URL and HTML content.
+This is a multi-language repo containing scripts or tools for identifying and cataloguing Data Sources based on their URL and HTML content.

 # Index